 Regional Counsel may be requested to attend conferences where legal issues may be raised.

-All SERP members necessary to make the final decision shall participate either in person or by telephone or video teleconference.
+All SERP members or designees necessary to make the final decision shall participate either in person or by telephone or video teleconference.

 Licensee Personnel.
 The licensee should ensure that they are represented by the appropriate level of management, licensing staff, and technical staff.
 The licensee’s legal counsel may attend the conferences where legal issues may be raised.